ralfebert/SweetURLRequest/README.md

 )
 ```

-You can also pass a JSON body, this will use JSONEncoder to serialize the given data and sets an appropriate Content-Type header:
+You can also pass a JSON body, this will use JSONEncoder to serialize the given data and set an appropriate Content-Type header:

 ```swift
 URLRequest(